 December train strikes: Dates and services affected

-Commuters face another wave of strikes and rail disruption starting this week, as train drivers plan a run of walkouts and ban on overtime in the run-up to Christmas.
+Commuters face another wave of strikes and rail disruption this week, as train drivers hold rolling walkouts and a ban on overtime.

-Here is everything you need to know about the next wave of industrial action:
+Here is everything you need to know about the latest industrial action:

 When are the train strikes and which rail companies are affected?

-Unlike previous strikes, different operators will walk out on different days across the country during the next wave of action.
+Unlike previous strikes, different operators will walk out on different days across the country during this week’s action.

 The walkouts will be held on the following days: